jSoboil/hugo-website/content/post/Monte Carlo, baby!.md

 Then it is necessary to transform these samples into the inverse of the cdf (also known as a quantile function).
 I'm going to avoid going into exact mathematical details, as, to be real honest, it would be a shlep to write this out fully.
 I'll leave it for another time when I have more time on my hands!

 Once the initial uniform samples have been transformed into the desired inverse cdf, this can then be used to inform the probability for a range of parameter values occurring.
-I'll some some code for you to try out on R on your own:
+I'll leave you with some R code to try out on your own:

 ```r
 x <- runif(n = 20000)